VRCMG/BetterAVPreview/README.md

 ## BetterAVPreview
 Current features:
 - Facial expressions;
+- Dynamic Bones;
 - Changing states like clothes and colors;
-- Integration with ActionMenu.
+- Integration with ActionMenu;
-- Scuffed and simple rotation mechanism with sliders (very glitched and unreliable for now xd);
+- Scuffed and simple rotation mechanism with sliders (very glitched and unreliable for now xd).

 To do:
 - Wait for louky to finish rotator to use his instead of my current one;